Blackstone vice-chairman nets $8.5 million from sale of shares

-NEW YORK (Reuters) - Blackstone Group LP (BX.N) vice chairman J. Tomilson Hill, the head of the firm’s fund-of-hedge-funds business, earned $8.5 million last week by selling a portion of his stake in the world’s largest alternative asset manager, according to a filing submitted February 26.
+NEW YORK, Feb 26 (Reuters) - Blackstone Group LP vice chairman J. Tomilson Hill, the head of the firm’s fund-of-hedge-funds business, earned $8.5 million last week by selling a portion of his stake in the world’s largest alternative asset manager, according to a filing submitted Feb.
+26.

 The move comes approximately two weeks after firm president Tony James sold 3.5 million shares of the company for a profit of $64.2 million.